SciRuby/rubex/README.md

 Read the full Rubex reference in [REFERENCE](REFERENCE.md).

+# Differences with Ruby

+Although Rubex tries its best to support the Ruby syntax as much as possible, in some cases it is not feasible or necessary to provide full support.
+Following is a list of differences between Ruby and Rubex syntax:

 # Roadmap

 See the [CONTRIBUTING](CONTRIBUTING.md) and the GitHub issue tracker for future features.